apache/arrow/docs/source/cpp/parquet.rst

 WriteTable
 ==========

-The :func:`arrow::WriteTable` method writes an entire :class:`::arrow::Table` to an output file.
+The :func:`arrow::WriteTable` function writes an entire :class:`::arrow::Table` to an output file.

 .. code-block:: cpp